uber/kraken/docs/CONFIGURATION.md

 Both orgin and tracker clusters are self-healing hash rings and both can be represented by either a dns name or a static list of hosts.

-We use redenzvous hashing for constructing ring membership.
+We use rendezvous hashing for constructing ring membership.

 Take an origin cluster for example:
 >origin-static-hosts.yaml